 Chief Ricky Davis

 Chief Ricky Davis has served as the State Chief Deputy Fire Marshal since July 2006.
-As State Chief Deputy he also oversees 50 employees in seven Divisions: Fire Investigations, Fire Code/Enforcement, Factory Built Home, Residential Electronic Protection, Public Fire Safety Education, Fire Services Development and Liquid Compressed Gas (all Divisions are part of the Mississippi Insurance Department).
+As State Chief Deputy he also oversees over 50 employees in seven Divisions: Fire Investigations, Fire Code/Enforcement, Factory Built Home, Residential Electronic Protection, Public Fire Safety Education, Fire Services Development and Liquid Compressed Gas (all Divisions are part of the Mississippi Insurance Department).

 Ricky joined the Mississippi Department of Insurance State Fire Marshal’s Office in July 1990, as a Deputy Fire Marshal in Fire Investigations and was later promoted to Assistant Chief Deputy Fire Marshal Supervisor of the Southern District of the State.
 He worked with the first accelerant sniffing canine in the State.